tskootsky/tskootsky.github.io/_posts/2020-04-21-Annual-Salaries.md

 </table>

 <strong>The Meaning Behind it All?</strong><br>
-Job Zone, the feature with by far the highest positive coefficient, is an [O*net ranking](https://www.onetonline.org/help/online/zones) from 1-5 that identifies the amount of education, training, and experience needed for a given occupation.
+Job Zone, the feature with by far the highest positive coefficient, is an <a href='https://www.onetonline.org/help/online/zones'>O*net ranked scale</a> from 1-5 that identifies the amount of education, training, and experience needed for a given occupation.

 It turns out that this model mostly reinforces traditional knowledge that to earn more in your job you need experience & education above all.